sigmaco/qwadro/README.md

 Currently, developers face the challenge of managing multiple disparate APIs across different hardware components and platforms.
 From handling complex graphical rendering with GPU acceleration to synchronizing high-quality audio and video streams, the ecosystem is fragmented.
 This disjointed approach results in inefficiencies, increased development time, and a lack of cohesion between multimedia technologies.

-### The Vision: One Unified API for All Multimedia Needs
+### The Vision: One Unified API for All Basic Multimedia Needs

 We propose the creation of a Unified Multimedia API that will consolidate hardware-accelerated I/O, graphics, sound, audio, video, multimedia mixing, and user interactions into a single, streamlined interface.
 By unifying these critical components, this new API will empower developers to create more powerful, efficient, and immersive multimedia applications across all devices and platforms.